linuxdeepin/dde-control-center/docs/en_US/index.md

 TrackPoint will be built in ThinkPad computers, you can set the moving speed of TrackPoint.

 1. On Control Center panel, click on **Mouse and Touchpad**.
-2. In **ThinkPad TrackPoint** option, drag the slider leftwards/rightwards to adjust the pointer moving speed.
+2. In **TrackPoint** option, drag the slider leftwards/rightwards to adjust the pointer moving speed.

  ![0|trackpoint](png/trackpoint.png)

-## Keyboard and Language|../common/icon_keyboardandlanguage.svg|
+## Keyboard and Language |../common/icon_keyboardandlanguage.svg|
 Based on your nationality and region, you can select your keyboard input habit and layout.

 ### Enable Caps Lock Notification